japikas/ctrlx-chirpstack/README.md

 ### Host server

-Create Ubuntu server or desktop environment 22.04 or newer Use one of you choice:
+Create Ubuntu server or desktop environment 22.04 or newer.
+Use one of you choice:
 - Physical computer
 - Virtual computer
 - Cloud server
 - ctrlX WORKS in Windows (Ubuntu comes pre-installed in App Build Environment)

+>[!WARN]
-Please bear in mind snaps are build with --destructive-mode flag, which means the build may mess up with your host environment.
+> Please bear in mind snaps are build with `--destructive-mode` flag, which means the build may mess up with your host environment.
 Use of virtualisation of some type is recommended.

 ### ctrlX SDK installation
 ```